oVirt/ovirt-site/source/feature/gluster-dashboard.html.md

 # Summary

-Dashboard is the basic starting point in any management application.
-It gives a consolidated view of the whole system.
-This feature helps the administrators to get a high level view of the system also helping him to know the areas where his intervention is needed.
+Dashboard will show an overview of all the entities in the system.
+It gives a consolidated view of the whole system., also helps the administrators to know the areas where his intervention is needed.

 This document describes the design of a dashboard for Gluster.
 Dashboard will be developed as an UI Plugin using the Ovirt UI Plugin Infrastructure and Ovirt REST API.